The information below is subject to change. Sign up to receive email updates and review the most current information.

 Will my usage statistics for Project Euclid content hosted on the retiring platform be available on the new platform?

-COUNTER 5 reports and data starting with January 2019 will be loaded into the new library administration tools.
-Older usage from the current platform will not migrate to the new platform.
+COUNTER 5 reports starting with January 2019 data will be loaded into the new library administration tools.
+Older usage from the current platform and COUNTER 4 reports will not migrate to the new platform.
 You will need to pull all of your institution’s historical usage statistics from Project Euclid before the new site launches.
 We will provide deadlines for downloading historical usage at a later date.

 What happens if the migration timeline is delayed?